wmiller4/python-venv-switcher/README.md

 Since this extension queries the tool to locate the environment, environments can live outside of the VS Code workspace.

 Multiple environments for a single file are supported.
 Use your tool to switch environments (such as `poetry env use` for Poetry).
 Then run the `Activate Python Environment` command in VS Code to pick up the new environment.

+The working directory for Python test discovery can be configured based on the active environment.

 ## Requirements